tintin10q/csai_ml_final_summary/ML_final_summary.md

 # Dimensionality reduction
 Dimensionality reduction is the first **unsupervised technique** that we got a look at.
 This means this technique does not have targets to optimize the models.
 This is more of a data preprocessing method.
 The idea of dimensionality reduction is to represent high dimensional data with lower dimensional data with less features.
 But the features that are there will summarize all the other data.
 A good example were this is useful is images.
 Only if you have an 8 x 8 pixel image this is already 64 features.
 If you have a 1280x720 image you have 77600 features.
 The possible **combinations** increase exponentially.
 This becomes hard to deal with and besides that the **curse of dimensionality** comes knocking on your door.
 Do you really need to take all the individual pixels into account anyways?
 Reducing the dimensionality of your data also makes it much easier to visualize.

-There are 2 discused ways of doing this:
+There are 2 discussed ways of doing this:

 ## Principal components analysis (PCA)